mlhartme/pommes/README.md

 Finally, you can combine queries with blanks to list projects matching one of the conditions.
 I.e. blank means *or*.
 * `pommes find d:puc d:pommes` lists projects depending on either `puc` or `pommes`.

-Invoke `puc` without arguments to see the full formal query syntax
+See the usage message below for the full formal query syntax

 TODO: Prefix, suffix, macros; formats